Cyber-Duck/Front-end-build-system/README.md

 -

-**Sass compiling for production:** compiles sass with no sourcemaps, and runs `css-nano` to minify/compress the output with no sourcemaps.
+**Sass compiling for production:** compiles sass with no sourcemaps, and runs `gulp-clean-css` to minify/compress the output with no sourcemaps.
 Runs with the `build` task.

 	$ gulp css